Skip to main content

 For personal events: save-the-dates, invitations, programs, menus, and thank-you cards.
 For corporate events: email campaigns, registration platforms, signage, branded materials, and social media promotion.

 Always budget 10-15% as a contingency buffer.
-This isn't "extra money" — it's protection against the costs you can't predict.
+This is not "extra money" -- it is protection against the costs you cannot predict.
 Weather backup plans, last-minute vendor changes, and day-of emergencies all draw from contingency.

 Event Budget Breakdown by Type

 Different events have very different cost structures.
-Here's what to expect across the most common event types.
+Here is what to expect across the most common event types:

 Category Wedding ($35K avg) Corporate Event ($15K avg) Birthday Party ($2K avg) Fundraiser ($10K avg)